How to model Tie/Link supports correctly in AutoPIPE?

 ARC / Pendulum Swing

-As of Jan 2019, AutoPIPE does not have a support component that maintains a rigid length between node points while one point is swinging / rotating relative to the second node point.
-The bearing spring for a Tie/Link support is only in the axis direction between the 2 connected points.
+Note, that the bearing spring for a Tie/Link support is only in the axis direction between the 2 connected points.
 Another words, the axis drawn by Tie/Link support between connected points will be maintained barring any gap settings.
 Gap settings may allow the node points expanding or contraction movements along this axis direction.

 Think of a it this way, a Tie/Link support is drawn between 2 node points (ex.
 A01 and A04), now draw an imaginary plane perpendicular to this axis at each node point.(ex.
 Red lines in image below)